About Us

 Meet Amanda Jones

 Amanda Jones is a graduate of Northern Kentucky University holding a Masters Degree in Elementary Education with a Literacy Specialist endorsement.
 She has completed Orton-Gillingham training, LETRS training (Language Essentials for Teachers of Reading and Spelling), and is a certified UFLI trainer.
-Amanda is an active teacher, serving as a Reading Interventionist and Intervention Coordinator in Kenton County.
+Amanda is an active teacher, serving as a Reading Interventionist in Kenton County.
 She is committed to creating an inclusive learning environment where all students can thrive.
 She works closely with teachers, students, and parents to help struggling readers achieve academic success.

 Reimagine the Future of Reading